keystone-engine/keystone-engine.github.io/keypatch.md

 ### 2. Install

-- Install Keystone core & Python binding for Python 2.7 from [keystone-engine.org/download](http://keystone-engine.org/download).
+- Install [32-bit version of Keystone core & its Python binding](https://github.com/keystone-engine/keystone/releases/download/0.9.1/keystone-0.9.1-python-win32.msi) for Python 2.7.
 Or follow the steps in the [appendix section](#appendix-install-keystone-for-ida-pro).

 - Copy file `keypatch.py` to IDA Plugin folder, then restart IDA Pro to use Keypatch.
     - On Windows, the folder is at `C:\Program Files (x86)\IDA 6.9\plugins`